ERR@HRI 2.0 Challenge: Multimodal Detection of Errors and Failures in Human-Robot Conversations: The ERR@HRI 2.0 Challenge

 We took the audio (user speech and robot speech) and video (camera facing user faces) recordings of the interactions from the two studies and used off-the-shelf state-of-the-art methods to extract facial features, head pose features, audio features, and transcribed speech features:

-\begin{enumerate} \item Facial and head pose features: We used the OpenFace 2.2.0 toolkit~\cite{baltrusaitis2018openface} to recognize facial expressions through detecting the presence (18 AUs) and intensity (17 AUs) of facial action unit (AU).
+\begin{enumerate} \item Facial and head pose features: We used the OpenFace 2.2.0 toolkit~\cite{baltrusaitis2018openface} to identify facial expressions by detecting the presence of 18 facial action units (AUs) and estimating the intensity levels for 17 of those AUs.
 We also use the OpenFace 2.2.0 toolkit to estimate the location (x, y, and z coordinates) and rotation (x, y, and z coordinates) of the user's head.
 These features combined with the toolkit output on its confidence and success results in a total of 43 features per frame at a rate of 30 frames per second.

 \item Audio features: We used the openSMILE toolbox~\cite{eyben2010opensmile} to extract 25 audio features from frames of 20ms length every 10ms using the eGeMAPSv02 feature set.
 The eGeMAPSv02 feature set contains loudness, alpha ratio, Hammarberg index, spectral slope between 0 and 500 Hz, spectral slope between 500 and 1500 Hz, spectral flux, first four Mel Frequency Cepstral Coefficients (MFCCs 1--4), F0, jitter local, shimmer local, harmonics-to-noise ratio, log energy ratio of F0, frquency, bandwidth, and log amplitude relative to F0 of F1, F2, and F3.